zunicd/Demographics-and-Health-Risks/README.md

 ## U.S. Demographics and Health Risks

-The Dashboard can be viewed here.
+The interactive visualization can be viewed [here](https://zunicd.github.io/Demographics-and-Health-Risks/).

 ### Objective